Visualize a multispectral satellite image

 Note:

-Different imagery products can come in different formats.
+There can be many different imagery file formats.
 In this case, the image is made of a single TIFF file that encapsulates all 12 spectral bands.
-Sometimes, every spectral band is made of a separate TIFF file, and a metadata file—named for instance MTL.txt, MTL.xml, or MTD_MSILxx.xml—contains information to display the image properly.
-For such formats, right-click the metadata file and choose Add To Current Map.
+Sometimes, every spectral band is provided as a separate TIFF file, and a metadata file—named for instance MTL.txt, MTL.xml, or MTD_MSILxx.xml—contains information to display the image properly.
+For such formats, you’ll add the image to the map by right-clicking the metadata file and choosing Add To Current Map.

 The image appears in the Contents pane and on the map.